Don’t Quit Like Me Either: The Hard Way Delivers Heartfelt Hollywood Justice

 John Badham’s energetic comedy delivers a healthy dose of satire and a buddy pairing for the ages

-Can you separate the artist from the person?
-In an era of great political division it’s a question many of us have pondered.
-Former Smiths frontman Morrissey has recently come under fire for his outspoken political views, and when you go around making comments like, “Everyone ultimately prefers their own race,” it should come as no surprise when former band mates distance themselves from you and everything you stand for.
-It’s rather ironic since Morrissey was once a beacon of hope for the downtrodden youth of Thatcher’s Britain, and there’s no denying the relevance of his words back then, which were lyrical and poignant and blossoming with the dead-on contrarianism of Oscar Wilde.
-Morrissey has always been outspoken, becoming contentious for all the wrong reasons in recent years, but people have the right to alter their beliefs.
-Their art becomes public property, but the person remains an ever-evolving individual.
-Whether we continue to agree with them is besides the point.
+Can you separate the person from the artist?
+In an era of great political division, it’s a question that many of us have pondered.
+Former Smiths frontman Morrissey has recently come under fire for his outspoken political views, and when you go around making comments like, “Everyone ultimately prefers their own race,” it should come as no surprise when former band mates distance themselves from you and everything that you stand for.
+It’s ironic since Morrissey was once a vocal proponent for solidarity and a beacon of hope for the downtrodden youth of Thatcher’s Britain.
+And there’s no denying the relevance of his words back then, which were lyrical and poignant and blossoming with the dead-on contrarianism of Oscar Wilde.

 Over in the US, the same can be said of actor James Woods.
-Many view 21st century Woods as a mean-spirited bigot, his outspoken social media activity even landing him a ban on Twitter.
+Many view 21st century Woods as a mean-spirited bigot, his outspoken social media activity alienating him from long-time fans.
 The main problem is the current definition of ‘freedom of speech’ and what it stands for in the minds of many.
-The freedom to express one’s opinions is essential to democracy, but using language that alienates and discriminates jeopardises the freedom of others, opinions masquerading as democratic free speech when in reality millions must suffer as a consequence.
-Freedom of speech is the right to stand up for oneself, not the right to discriminate against whoever you wish.
-It’s like a kid who wants to be treated like an adult with none of the responsibility.
+The freedom to express one’s opinions is essential to democracy, but using language that discriminates jeopardises the freedom of others, masquerading as democratic free speech when in reality millions must suffer as a consequence.

 John Moss

-It’s safe to say that, on the whole, Woods tends to play soulless bottom feeders, icky creations who explore the uglier side of humanity, but there’s typically an element of gallows humour involved, which makes him a perfect fit for comedy, more so the action comedy traditions of the late-80s/early-90s.
-In John Badham’s largely forgotten and sorely underrated buddy flick The Hard Way, a movie which possesses the kind of onscreen chemistry most can only dream of, he has the frenetic, cynical hard ass down to a fine art, riding a tenuous line between endearing comedy and complete emotional breakdown.
+Woods tends to play soulless bottom feeders, icky creations who explore the uglier side of humanity, but there’s typically a comic edge to his characters, which makes him a perfect fit for the action comedy traditions of the late-80s/early-90s.
+In John Badham’s largely forgotten and sorely underrated buddy cop movie The Hard Way, which possesses the kind of onscreen chemistry that most can only dream of, he has the frenetic, cynical hard ass down to a fine art, riding a tenuous line between endearing comedy and complete emotional breakdown.
 The film was originally set to star Gene Hackman and A Fish Called Wanda‘s Kevin Kline, which in itself is a mouthwatering prospect, but it’s hard to imagine the two living up to the film’s eventual pairing.
 I hope casting agent Dan Ursu received a much-deserved bonus for this one.

-The second part of our duo is just as adept at portraying comedic hyperactivity, only the pint-sized Michael J. Fox typically excelled as the good-natured kid skidding from one calamity to another.
-Marty McFly is all about slipping and sliding, skidding from one impossible situation to the next with a boy next door charm that was simply irresistible.
+The second part of our duo is just as adept at portraying comedic hyperactivity, only the pint-sized Michael J. Fox typically excelled as the good-natured kid skidding from one calamity to the next.
+Marty McFly is all about slipping and sliding, dodging one impossible situation after another with an irresistible ‘boy next door’ charm.
 Teen Wolf, Doc Hollywood, The Frighteners ― they all featured variations of the same character.
-Again, when you hire Michael J. Fox, you get Michael J. Fox; like Woods, he does what he does better than anyone else.
+Again, when you hire Michael J. Fox, you get Michael J. Fox; like Woods, he does what he does better than anyone.
 Admittedly, I never would have thought of pairing the two actors in a comedy movie.
-They’re fundamentally different in the sense that Fox was the plucky young underdog and Woods the grizzled, maladjusted type, but they possessed the same boundless energy.
-The two together had the potential for overkill.
+They’re fundamentally different in the sense that Fox is typically the plucky young underdog and Woods the grizzled, maladjusted type, but they possess the same boundless energy.
+I figured that the two together had the potential for overkill.

-I needn’t have worried.
-The two play off each other so naturally it’s like poetry in motion.
-Woods does what Woods does best only with the volume turned up to eleven.
+In reality the two are like poetry in motion.
+Woods does what Woods does best, only with the volume turned up to eleven.
 Sometimes it feels like he’s performing a send-up of himself, as if he’s consciously accentuating every trait synonymous with his typical onscreen persona ― ironic since his character in The Hard Way, a no-nonsense detective named John Moss, is a closed book who refuses to confront himself.
 Moss lives his life like a shark, embracing a constant state of activity in order to avoid self-analysis.
-The genius of The Hard Way is that Fox’s character, Nick Lang, is a hotshot Hollywood actor living in a bubble of privilege who seems obsessed with self-analysis, self-improvement, anything to do with self, one who is assigned to Moss during a very personal, high-profile case.
-His purpose?
-To imitate everything Moss does in preparation for his latest role.
+The genius of The Hard Way is that Fox’s character, Nick Lang, is a hotshot Hollywood actor living in a bubble of privilege who seems obsessed with self-analysis, self-improvement, anything to do with self.
+When he is partnered-up with Moss during a very personal, high-profile case, imitating everything that the obsessive super cop does in preparation for his latest role, claustrophobia sets in.
 Moss couldn’t have picked a worse time to quit smoking.

 The Hard Way was something of a digression for Fox as he eased his way out of the adorable teen category.
 He’s essentially the same plucky young underdog, but being a man of wealth and leisure he has to earn that title, which isn’t easy in a precinct that includes energetic loudmouth Billy (LL Cool J), a brash alpha cop who quickly makes Lang the butt of the joke, prodding Moss with a stick at every opportunity.
 Lang wants to be taken seriously as an actor but isn’t quite prepared for the reality of life on the streets.
 He may be a superhero in the public eye, but in the concrete jungle he’s easy prey, a fact beautifully outlined when Lang, a cop in the eyes of lunch date Susan, is confronted by some armed thugs on the subway with only a rubber gun to protect his ass.
 “Somebody call a cop!”
 Lang shrieks as the bad guy closes in on him.
 “I mean another cop… besides me!”
-It’s an absolutely priceless scene that only Fox could deliver.
+It’s a priceless moment, the kind that Fox delivers so exquisitely.

 In Back to the Future, Fox is the courageous little scamp overcoming seemingly insurmountable odds.
-In The Hard Way he begins as a helpless coward who quickly discovers that the art of imitation and make-believe doesn’t hold up in the bad lands of New York City, regardless of how great of an actor you may be.
-It’s not like learning lines for an upcoming feature, you have to live and breath the cop profession.
-There are no crash courses, no second takes.
+In The Hard Way he begins as a helpless coward who quickly discovers that the art of imitation and make-believe doesn’t hold up in the badlands of New York City, regardless of how great an actor you may be.
+When Lang shows up in disguise, sporting a costume straight out of of a TV cop show with a lousy, rat-tail moustache, Moss immediately realises how real the nightmare is.
 Hollywood may be a fickle mistress ready to discard you at a moment’s notice, but out on the streets it’s life or death.
+There’s no room for phonies or hangers-on.
+This is the real deal.

 Somebody call a cop!
-[Gunfire sounds] I mean another cop… besides me!
+I mean another cop… besides me!

 Nick Lang

 The trailers for Lang’s movie within a movie are absolutely priceless.
-‘Smoking Gunn II’ is a shameless rip-off of the Indiana Jones series with a theme song that sounds suspiciously like that of Alan Silvestri’s Back to the Future score.
-The whole movie is a beautifully crafted satire on the trappings and extravagances of Hollywood in a way that is never cynical.
+‘Smoking Gunn II’ is a shameless rip-off of the Indiana Jones series, with a theme song that sounds suspiciously like that of Alan Silvestri’s Back to the Future score.
+It is those satirical elements, lampooning the delusions and self-importance of La La Land, that elevate the standard buddy cop formula into something much more rewarding.
 The script never criticises its characters on any serious level.
-It takes what are essentially stereotypes and makes them human.
-Beyond the standard action fare and side-splitting moments, it forges characters who are somehow rich in catharsis, who are rounded and ultimately relatable ― the vital ingredients of any successful odd couple feature.
-Moss and Lang are flawed, self-absorbed, borderline-reprehensible at times, but it’s the imperfections that endear us to them so strongly, their capacity to win each other over against all odds that makes The Hard Way such a joyful experience.
+It takes what are essentially stereotypes and makes them human and relatable, especially following a scene of heartless subterfuge by Moss and his precinct buddies designed to rid them of the well-meaning Lang.
+Both characters are flawed, self-absorbed, borderline-reprehensible at times, but it’s those imperfections that endear us to them so strongly.
+Their capacity to win each other over against all odds makes The Hard Way such a joyful experience.

-There’s nothing particularly unique about The Hard Way, which is presumably the reason why it seems to have shrunk in stature after a rather impressive box office return of $65,000,000 and almost universal critical acclaim.
-The Party Killer subplot is as generic as they come, and by 1991 the odd couple buddy cop formula was already a little long in the tooth, but The Hard Way thrives on the sheer energy and irresistible camaraderie of its lead players, who are clearly having so much fun revelling in parts that were tailor-made for them, which very few could have pulled off like Fox and Woods.
-There’s a fair bit of filler that moves the plot forward, making the action a little flabby at times, but you’re so invested in the movie’s characters and their back-and-forth struggles that it hardly matters.
-Just watch the scene when Moss and a newly-recruited Lang stop off for a nitrate-heavy, ‘Frog Dog’ lunch, only for Moss to lose his shit when Lang continues to imitate his every action.
-There’s a tension to their comedy, an expectation that leaves you in a perpetual state of anticipation.
-Watching them is like watching a lit fuse racing towards explosion, and the fuse is endless, the explosions plentiful.
+Despite its relative anonymity more than three decades after its release, a rather impressive box office of $65,000,000 is a testament to not only the evergreen appeal of the buddy cop formula, which remains a cinematic staple, but also the watchability and star power of our lead duo.
+The movie’s satirical edge is enough to set it apart, but The Hard Way thrives on the sheer energy and irresistible camaraderie of its lead players, who are clearly having so much fun revelling in parts that were tailor-made for them, roles that very few could have pulled off like Fox and Woods.
+Just watch the scene in which Moss and a newly-recruited Lang stop off for a nitrate-heavy, ‘Frog Dog’ lunch, only for Moss to lose his shit when Lang continues to imitate his every action.
+There’s a tension to their comedy that leaves you in a perpetual state of anticipation.

-Badham, a director who can add Saturday Night Fever, 1979‘s Dracula and War Games to his back catalogue, has proven himself a wonderful genre filmmaker over the years, with a special knack for forging flawed, relatable characters.
-Some, like Saturday Night Fever’s talented delinquent Tony Manero, are very much rooted in reality, rich with conflict and motivated by a burning desire to cast off the stifling preconceptions of a society that rejects them almost as a birthright.
-The Hard Way doesn’t aim for such depth, is a completely different animal, but the fact that we are equally as endeared to characters who are absolutely steeped in convention is a testament to Badham’s abilities, but more so to the skill and likeability of his lead players.
+Badham, a director who can add Saturday Night Fever, 1979’s Dracula and War Games to his back catalogue, has proven himself a wonderful genre filmmaker over the years, with a special knack for forging flawed, relatable characters.
+Some, like Saturday Night Fever‘s talented delinquent Tony Manero, are very much rooted in reality, rich with conflict and motivated by a burning desire to cast off the stifling preconceptions of a society that rejects them almost as a birthright.
+The Hard Way doesn’t aim for such depth or catharsis, is a completely different animal, but the fact that we are equally as endeared to characters who are absolutely steeped in convention is a testament to Badham’s abilities.
 It may be hard for some to embrace Woods given his recent antics, but sometimes you don’t have to separate the person from the artist.
 Someone else does it for you.

 Director: John Badham